-Despite the data being public, the ‘creative arrangement’ of data can be copyrighted.
+Despite the data being public, the "creative arrangement" of data can be copyrighted.

 “Facts cannot be copyrighted.
 However, the creative selection, coordination, and arrangement of information and materials forming a database or compilation may be protected by copyright.
 Note, however, that the copyright protection only extends to the creative aspect, not to the facts contained in the database or compilation.” - cendi.gov

 Hence, it is important to be mindful of how data is scraped.
 Copying a website wholesale could be considered a copyright violation.
 In the US, copyrighted material is protected by the Digital Millenium Copyright Act (DMCA).